Cysharp/MemoryPack/README.md

 For those with varint encoding, such as MessagePack and Protobuf, MemoryPack tends to be larger if ints are used a lot (in MemoryPack, ints are always 4 bytes due to fixed size encoding, while MsgPack is 1~5 bytes).

-Also, strings are usually UTF8 for other formats, but MemoryPack is UTF16 fixed length (2 bytes), so MemoryPack is larger if the string occupies ASCII.
-Conversely, MemoryPack may be smaller if the string contains many UTF8 characters of 3 bytes or more, such as Japanese.

 float and double are 4 bytes and 8 bytes in MemoryPack, but 5 bytes and 9 bytes in MsgPack.
 So MemoryPack is smaller, for example, for Vector3 (float, float, float) arrays.

+String is UTF8 by default, which is similar to other serializers, but if the UTF16 option is chosen, it will be of a different nature.

 In any case, if the payload size is large, compression should be considered.
 LZ4, ZStandard and Brotli are recommended.
 An efficient way to combine compression and serialization will be presented at a later date.